Arcadia at the End of the El Lines

 In May of 2000, the Rookery, a City of Chicago landmark, was officially dedicated as the Alfred Caldwell Lily Pool.
 A $2.5 million rehabilitation was undertaken in 2001.
 This joint project of Lincoln Park Conservancy (LPC) and the Chicago Park District (CPD) saw the removal of the clumsy concrete and stone that had been installed in the ‘60s to protected eroded banks.
 Also removed were nonnative plants that compromised by Caldwell’s Midwestern motif and its role as wild bird habitat.

 But why, if the lily pool/rookery was to be restored, was it done according to Caldwell’s 1930s version rather than the original?
-The Caldwell version was after all, a fix of an earlier version that, if age is the criterion of historic, was more “historic” than Caldwell’s.
-And the 1966 revision of the Caldwell revision, however clumsy it may have been, was the one that Chicagoans born after the mid-‘70s knew, and which some of them, judging from public complaints, had come to love.
+The Caldwell version was after all, a fix of an earlier version that, if age is the criterion of historic-ness, was more “historic” than Caldwell’s.
+And the 1966 revision of the Caldwell revision, however clumsy it may have been, was the one that Chicagoans born after the mid-‘70s knew, and which some of them (judging from public complaints) had come to love.
 In the end, aesthetics, and the desire to honor one of the park district’s most talented staff, won the day.

 In the Chicago hinterland, Acradia still existed, if in fragmentary form.
 Chicagoland outside the city faced the same kinds of problems faced decades earlier by Chicago as it tried to provide green spaces for citizens.
 Urbanization’s progress was nearly as fast (it seemed to some) and nearly as destructive as the great Fire which had swept across the city in 1871.

-The loss of countryside to development spurred a movement to appreciate it, much as the post-World War II building boom that leveled local historical landmarks spurred the preservation boom of the 1960s.
-A generation of landscape architects and parks designers saw in the dwindling tall grass and scrub forest a model for a indigenous design for a naturalized human landscape.
+The loss of countryside to development spurred a movement in Chicagoland to appreciate it, much as the post-World War II building boom that leveled local historical landmarks spurred the preservation boom of the 1960s.
+A generation of landscape architects and parks designers saw in the dwindling tall grass and scrub forest a model for a indigenous version of a naturalized human landscape.

-In some respects the peculiar conditions of the city’s growth left it unexpectedly rich in opportunities for ecological recovery.
-Failed subdivisions, foreclosed farms, and bankrupt estates were never developed at all, and many industrial firms bought more land than they ever used in anticipation of expansion.
+In some respects, the peculiar conditions of the city’s growth left it unexpectedly rich in opportunities for ecological recovery.
+Failed subdivisions, foreclosed farms, and bankrupt estates were never developed at all, and many industrial firms bought more land in anticipation of expansion than they ever used.
 The U.S. Army’s arsenal outside Joliet protected nearby residents from explosions by ringing dumps with thousands of acres of land that had no other function; those acres are now the centerpiece of one of the largest prairie restorations in the nation.

 By the start of the 20th century, however, citizens who occasionally raised their eyes from the ledger books saw that land in the city’s hinterland would not stay open forever.
 True, they guessed wrong about the causes.
-They feared endless population growth of the sort that had been seen in the previous half-century rather than the automobile, which would spread a smaller population across a larger territory.
-Nonetheless, the wisdom of preserving Chicagoland’s natural places was plain; if green space no longer existed where the people were, it would have to be provided where they would be.
+They feared endless population growth of the sort that had been seen in the previous half-century; instead, the automobile made it possible for a smaller population to spread out across a larger territory.
+Nonetheless, the wisdom of preserving Chicagoland’s natural places was plain; if green space no longer existed where the people were today, it would have to be provided where they would be tomorrow.

 Outings into the countryside became a common form of recreation for the cosmopolitan middle class.
 To that attraction was added social utility: green spaces offered healthful places where people might breathe clean air and thus improve the public health.
 A third rationale for saving bits of the Chicagoland countryside for public use was scientific.
 In 1897 Henry C. Cowles had joined the University of Chicago’s botany department and began studying the unique vegetation and geological history of the Indiana dunes.
 His interest expanded to the plant communities of the Chicago region, which he described in The Physiographic Ecology of Chicago and Vicinity: A Study of the Origin, Development, and Classification of Plant Societies (1901), a work crucial to the fledgling science of plant ecology.
 If Cowles could never make the Chicagoland landscape beautiful, he and his colleagues succeeded in doing the next best thing, and made it interesting.